MarachLJLL/Matador_OA_LuisJosephLimgenco/README.txt

 Event Consumer:
     Events are processed in the following ways:
-    - Inserted as raw event data into the `events` table in the ClickHouse database.
+    - Inserted as raw event data into the 'events' table in the ClickHouse database.
-    - Aggregated by User ID and Event Type, with counts and the latest timestamp stored in the `processed_data` table.
+    - Aggregated by User ID and Event Type, with counts and the latest timestamp stored in the 'processed_data' table.

 Database Schema:
     Tables:
-    - `events`:
+    - 'events':
         Fields:
         - User ID
         - Event type